magento-mpi/magento2/dev/tools/Magento/Tools/Composer/README.md

 The versions are modified to wrap upto 4 decimals.
 This will soon be fixed when the new versioning policy takes place.
 It also includes script to archive zip each package, and store it in a specified location.

-Instructions
----
-The tool is located at dev/tools/composer-packager

 Help
 ---